MrJohz/blog/content/posts/drafts/disposables/index.md

     this.#conn = conn;

     // Remember, NodeJS's `Timeout` class already has a `Symbol.dispose` method,
-    // so we can just add that to the stack this.#timeoutHandle = this.#stack.use(
+    // so we can add that to the stack this.#timeoutHandle = this.#stack.use(
       setInterval(() => this.deleteInactiveUsers(), 60 * 1000)
     );